Bowery Buckaroos: Production

 This was the last Bowery Boys movie for Bobby Jordan.
-Growing tired of having to take a backseat to co-stars Leo Gorcey and Huntz Hall, he decided to quit the series.
+He had formerly been billed alongside Gorcey and Hall as the stars of the East Side Kids, but now he was a member of the ensemble.
+Growing tired of having to take a back seat to co-stars Leo Gorcey and Huntz Hall, he decided to quit the series.

-According to Julie Gibson, early in production Leo Gorcey attempted to steal a humorous line of dialogue scripted for Gibson.
-Not knowing that Gorcey was essentially the executive producer of the series, she told him off.
-Gorcey ultimately backed off.
-Gibson later found out that this was a common practice by Gorcey towards his fellow Bowery Boys.
+According to Julie Gibson, early in the production Leo Gorcey wanted to take a humorous line of dialogue scripted for Gibson.
+Not knowing that Gorcey was essentially the executive producer of the series, she flatly refused and Gorcey backed off.
+Gibson later found out that this was a common practice by Gorcey toward his fellow Bowery Boys.